corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/reregister.md

 one by one, treating each subsequent request in the queue as a re-registration attempt.

 If a member submits multiple re-registration requests with the same serial number, the MGM processes the first request (if the serial number is valid).
-However, the other requests will be declined because the serial number specified in those requests would be outdated after the first request is completed.
+The MGM declines the other requests because the serial number specified in those requests would be outdated after the first request is completed.